Entanglement and thermalization in open fermion systems: Results

 \subsection{Chern insulator model}

 In this subsection we describe our analysis of the steady state physics of the Chern insulator model.
-Throughout this discussion we set the nearest neighbor hopping $w=1$, so that we effectively measure all energies in units of $w$ and all times in units of $1/w$.
+Throughout this discussion we set the nearest neighbor Hamiltonian couplings to be $w=1$ and $w'=0.1$.
+Other parameters of the model are set to be $V = 3$, $c = 1$, $e_s = 0.5$, $t = 1$, and $\gamma = 0.05$, so that the system has an energy gap with two edge states.
 We first study the physics of thermalization when the leads are unbiased.
 Then we consider the physics of the NESS when the leads are biased.
 Finally we discuss the structure of entanglement in the steady state.
-A related study of a bosonic symmetry protected state subject to open system dynamics may be found in Ref.~\cite{2016arXiv160607651R}
+A related study of a bosonic symmetry protected state subject to open system dynamics may be found in Ref.~\cite{2016arXiv160607651R}.